The Importance of SEO for Property Managers

 What is search engine optimization and why is SEO important for property managers?

-Property managers have plenty of headaches without worrying about search engine rankings for their website.
+Property managers have plenty of headaches without worrying about search engine rankings for their websites.
 Your competitors can outrank you resulting in fewer signed leases, applications, and investor opportunities if you don’t have a good technical search engine optimization foundation.
 So what exactly is SEO?
 Why is it important and how can you implement SEO into your digital marketing?

 Content as Part of Search Engine Optimization (SEO) Content is a critical component of Search Engine Optimization as well as a part of your digital marketing strategy.
 According to Google “One of the most important steps in improving your site's ranking in Google search results is to ensure that it contains plenty of rich information that includes relevant keywords, used appropriately, that indicate the subject matter of your content.”.
 Valuable and rich content to potential visitors of your website may include blog articles about issues that Do It Yourself Landlords frequently run into such as evictions, tenant repairs, and local codes of habitability.